Third Saturday in October: Notable games

 1993: 5–1, #10 Tennessee led #2, defending national champion Alabama at Legion Field 17–9 with 1:44 remaining.
 Alabama quarterback Jay Barker then led an 83-yard touchdown drive to close the gap to 17–15 before star wide receiver David Palmer ran in a two-point conversion to tie the game at 17 with only 21 seconds remaining.
-Tennessee elected to run out the clock, preserving the 17–17 tie - the last tie in Alabama football history — and ending Alabama's 28 game winning streak.
+Tennessee elected to run out the clock, preserving the 17–17 tie – the last tie in Alabama football history — and ending Alabama's 28 game winning streak.
 Alabama later had to forfeit this game and it is officially considered a Tennessee win.

 1995: Having not defeated Alabama since 1985, #6 Tennessee and sophomore quarterback Peyton Manning defeated #10 Alabama in a rout.
-Unlike past contests, this game was dominated by the Volunteers from the beginning — Peyton Manning threw an 80 yard touchdown pass to Joey Kent on the very first play of the game.
+Unlike past contests, this game was dominated by the Volunteers from the beginning — Peyton Manning threw an 80-yard touchdown pass to Joey Kent on the very first play of the game.

+1997: The final game in the series is played in Birmingham.
+Alabama would later play their home games in the series in Tuscaloosa.
+Tennessee won the game and starting quarterback Peyton Manning famously led the Pride of the Southland Band following the victory.

 1998: The Vols continue their unexpected and undefeated march to Tempe and the national championship by defeating Alabama 35–18 in Knoxville.
 Tennessee extend their streak to four in the row against Alabama.

-2002: #19 Alabama, banned from postseason play due to NCAA probation, defeated #16 Tennessee 34–14 in Knoxville, ending Tennessee's seven-game winning streak - their longest streak in series history.
+2002: #19 Alabama, banned from postseason play due to NCAA probation, defeated #16 Tennessee 34–14 in Knoxville, ending Tennessee's seven-game winning streak – their longest streak in series history.

 2003: #22 Tennessee, fighting to stay alive in the SEC East, traveled to Tuscaloosa to take on the unranked Crimson Tide.
 The two teams went to an unprecedented five overtime periods before Tennessee finally breaks the ice in the fifth overtime scoring a touchdown and the mandatory two-point conversion.
 Alabama would fail to answer the touchdown and Tennessee left Tuscaloosa victorious with a 51–43 win in the longest game in either team's history.